marcosnevot/iot-live-metrics-hub/ARCHITECTURE.md

     - `JWT_EXPIRES_IN` – token lifetime (e.g. `1h`).
     - `ADMIN_USERNAME`, `ADMIN_PASSWORD` – credentials for the admin user.
     - `ANALYST_USERNAME`, `ANALYST_PASSWORD` – credentials for the analyst user.
+  - Environment variable loading:
+    - Configuration is loaded via `dotenv` from a local `.env` file at application bootstrap (see `main.ts`).
+    - `.env.example` provides documented local-development defaults; the real `.env` file is excluded from version control to comply with RNF-07 (no real credentials in the repository).

 ### Ingest module